December 10, 2019

 Choosing the right monitoring tool that suits your needs and scale will have a significant impact on how successful you are.
 There are several factors to look out for, no matter what your specific requirements might be.

-The first of them is an overarching principle guiding your performance work.
+The first of them is an overarching principle guiding your speed work.

 Only when there’s visibility in where people are, which devices they’re using and under what networking conditions, you will be able to adjust your performance strategy accordingly.
 Just as we analyse behaviours, conditions and personas while trying to build successful products, performance work calls for similar, intentional thinking.